tedhudek/sandbox/eight-essential-tips.md

 # Seven Essential Tips for the Enlightened Tech Writer

-In this talk, I'll provide some essential tips that will help you become a more effective tech writer.
-These are core principles that have guided me during almost two decades in the business:
+In this talk, I'll give you seven essential tips that will help you become a more effective tech writer.
+These are core principles that have guided me during almost two decades in the business.
+At the end, I'll toss in a tiny but mighty bonus tip, and then I'll tell you a story.

 1. Just ask.